joba01/silent-streets/README.md

 Images are stored in PNG and WebP format, the WebP format is used (by default) in the HTML file because of the higher compression and the support of non-lossless compression.

 Large datasets, e.g. houses, are split in smaller parts by covering the region with a grid and download the data for each grid cell.

+The main class Rastarize helps with the organization and conversion of the data.

+Rastaruze also supports the configuration of cell sizes, defining how detailed thebmaps are calculated, currently the cells are 50x50 meters.
+More and smaller cells also means longer computation.
+The houses dataset already has a much faster algorithm for applying the kernel function of the feature.
+Bynusing that on all featur maps, smaller cells and larger maps shoudn't be a problem.
+If this is not enougth GPU acceleration like Nvidia rapids should give a large performance boost.

 ### Notebook 03_create_html.ipynb